juanlet/verifier-demo/README.md

 ```

 # Run Unit tests
-Vitest test runner and react testing library have been used to create the test suites for the react components that are part of this project
+Vitest test runner and react testing library have been used to create the test suites for the react components that are part of this project.
+To run the tests with code coverage information included execute

 ```
 npm run test